 It is hard to put an exact figure on how much it costs to have a food stall at festivals as each one is different and has a vastly different footfall.

 The pitch size, where the food stall is located and the product being sold all influence how much event organizers charge food vendors to be at a festival.

-Festivals also differ in size and attendance, meaning the overheads for organizer will be different which influences the cost of pitch fees.
+Festivals also differ in size and attendance, meaning the overheads for organizers will be different which influences the cost of pitch fees.

 It’s worth bearing in mind big events are always a gamble and a lot of the variables we have talked about will determine if it’s a success or not.